 Then regularly monitor how many of your automated cold emails are getting opened.
 If the number looks satisfactory (aim for 50-80% email opens), you can gradually increase the number of emails per day.

-If you have bought your mailing list from somewhere, it is highly recommended to clean it up using an email verification service.
+Note: It is highly recommended to clean it up using an email verification service if you have bought your mailing list from somewhere.
 This is super important because any bounced emails will negatively impact your sender’s reputation.

 If your initial open rate is low, it could be due to factors like – a weak subject line, lack of rationalization, etc. However, for certain audiences and industries, open rates are usually lower than others.
 In such cases, just accept the hard fact and move ahead.